BenjaminEngelman/BenjaminEngelman.github.io/index.md

 <p style="font-size: 0.8em;"><em>*The graph above normalizes the total number of transactions of each category to 12 so that the expected score per month is 1.</em></p>
 </section>

-Our monthly consumption of vegetables, red and white meat stays pretty much constant.
+Monthly consumption of vegetables, red and white meat stays pretty much constant.
 However, we can observe interesting variations for certain types of foods.

 For example, we have a peak for turkey on Thanksgiving and pumpkin in Halloween.
-Moreover, people seems to buy more seafood during the winter.
+Moreover, people seem to buy more seafood during the winter.

-Thus, preferences of people change seasonally or weekly (due to the special days) for some specific products but time does not seems to affect their meat and vegetable consumption in general.
+Thus, preferences of people change seasonally or weekly (due to the special days) for some specific products but time does not seem to affect their meat and vegetable consumption in general.

 ## Demographic Factors

-If time does not influence our consumption of meat and vegeatable, what does?
-Some people might think that men consume more meat than women so let's look at the consumption  of theses 2 groups.
+How about some demographic factors?
+Are there any differences between men and women?
+Does the income of a household or age affect our preferences?

 {% include gender.html %}

-As we can see from the figure above, women and men tend to spent very similar amount on all type of meat.
-Women spend slighlty more than men on vegetable.

-Let's now look at 2 others factors: age and income.
+As we can see from the figure above, women and men tend to spend a very similar amount on all types of meat.
+However, Women spend slightly more than men on vegetables.
+Let's continue with age and income!

 <section id="sliders" markdown="1">
   <div class="container">